These are the best racing games:

 The thoughtfulness even extends to depth-of-field.
 This is a wildly overused visual effect but Shift 2 uses it to highlight where your attention should be.
 When someone is coming up fast on your tail, objects farther away get a bit fuzzier while your mirrors sharpen to razor clarity.
 As you move around in dense traffic, your cockpit gets indistinct while the cars around you come into focus.
 It sounds gimmicky, but it all feels as natural as driving a car in real life.
 Shift 2 is really dedicated to communicating the fun and accomplishment of performance driving, and it succeeds admirably.

 Slightly Mad know this.
 They are, it seems, just as frustrated by the driving sim genre's propensity to equate challenge with the sensation of driving on treadless tires on a slab of melting ice set at an angle of 45 degrees.
 So here, cars actually go around the corners, even when you give the throttle some beans.
 Don't get us wrong, this is no virtual Scallextric set - you can still make mistakes, and traction is far from absolute.
-But, crucially, you aren't punished for these mistakes with a rapid trip into the nearest trackside barrier (at least, if you play with a wheel - pad control is still a little oversenstive).
-The result is a game that feels much more like real driving, and it is wonderful.
+But, crucially, you aren't punished for these mistakes with a rapid trip into the nearest trackside barrier (at least, if you play with a wheel - pad control is still a little oversensitive).
+The result is a game that feels much more like real driving, and as you'll read about in our Project Cars 2 PC review, it is wonderful.

 The studio has made plenty of other changes in this sequel too, shoring up the car selection with a greater variety of vehicles, and creating a career mode that feels less wayward without sacrificing the appealing freedom of choice pioneered by the previous game's.
 There's even half-decent AI to race against if you don't fancy the cut and thrust of online play.
 But the most spectacular update is the game's astonishing weather system, one that calculates a dizzying number of factors about the physical properties of materials and surfaces, water pooling and run-off, in order to spit out the best set of weather effects - and wet weather driving - we've ever experienced in a racing game.
 A rather successful sequel, then.

 Any genre veteran will tell you that good track design is an essential part of any quality racing title.
-While in most games a hairpin bend, g-force-laden camber, or high-speed straight might suffice, for TrackMania 2: Canyon track design takes on a terrifying, Hot Wheels-inspired new meaning.
+And that's an area where TrackMania 2: Canyon really has a winning, unique selling point.
+While in most games a hairpin bend, g-force-laden camber, or high-speed straight might suffice, tracks in TrackMania 2: Canyon take on a terrifying, Hot Wheels-inspired new meaning.
 Sweeping barrel-rolls, nigh-impossible jumps, and floating platforms that stick up two fingers to physics are what set the TrackMania series apart from other arcade racers.

 The real heart of TrackMania 2 can be found online, where the ingenious, convoluted creations of others take centre stage.
 The competition is fierce and frantic.
 A race can quickly devolve into a hilarious highlight reel of missed jumps and unforeseen corners.
 The racing mechanics make for an ideal pick-up-and-play title that you can lose hours to without noticing.
 That’s largely because of how easy the cars are to drive, and yet, once you hit the (often ludicrous) tracks, it’s anyone’s bet who’ll take first place.